 High occupancy vehicle (HOV) lanes require vehicles to carry more than one person.
 During HOV-restricted periods, HOV-2 lanes require at least two people per vehicle and HOV-3 lanes require three.

-The number of cars using Express Lanes is controlled by variable toll pricing.
+The number of cars using HOT lanes is controlled by variable toll pricing.
 When there is not much traffic, toll prices are low.

 When congestion increases, toll prices rise to regulate the number of drivers wanting to enter the lanes.

-The goal of variable pricing is to control the number of toll-paying cars in Express Lanes and keep them free-flowing.
+The goal of variable pricing is to control the number of toll-paying cars in HOT lanes and keep them free-flowing.

 The Code of Virginia says the height of an unloaded vehicle shall not exceed 13 feet, six inches.
 Violations carry a mandatory minimum fine of $1,000 and three driver demerit points.